 Shipping with a fully insured carrier is a safe but relatively expensive option!
 These are not the usual shipping services but specialised companies within the jewellery and gem trade circles.
 For rates, please check with me when relevant.

-In Israel I used to use a specialised company called Malca-Amit, operating from the Diamond Exchange in
+From Israel the shipping company is called Malca-Amit, it is operating from the Diamond Exchange in

 Ramat-Gan. [much of the diamond trade from there is shipped with that company].
 With them at least in some countries the jewellery will not be delivered to your home, but rather you will need to collect it from a main office, that’s because they normally transport goods in an armoured car.